 Read this BBC article to see an example of crash for cash.

 Here are some of the methods used by crash for cash scammers.

 If you crash into the back of someone it is your fault – end of story.
 You can only have hit them if you were following too closely.
 It’s a very common accident amongst learner drivers who stall and then have someone crash into the back of them.
 Had the person behind been paying attention they could have stopped easily.
 There is no argument, no reason, no excuse.
 It’s your fault.

 The problem is though that people are now taking advantage of this.
 Drivers are deliberately slamming the brakes on when someone is following them to cause an accident.
 The people behind should still be able to stop but is it fair when the car in front is purposely trying to make you crash?
 Let’s look at a video to see how the scam works.

 This video is being filmed inside a truck and is one of the videos that helped stop a huge crash for cash gang.
 The black car is part of the scam, he swerves off the road at the last minute to give the blue car a reason to brake hard.

-The mini roundabout flash crash
+The mini roundabout flash crash for cash

 On most roundabouts you give way to the right so the con here is that cars will stop, flash you to go and then accelerate into you as hard as they can and the crash will be your fault.